bioidiap/bob.pad.base/doc/vanilla_pad_intro.rst

 To easily run experiments in PAD, we offer a generic command called ``bob pad pipelines``.
 Such CLI command is an entry point to several pipelines, and this documentation will focus on the one called **vanilla-pad**.

+The following will introduce how a simple experiment can be run with this tool, from the samples data to a set of metrics and plots, as defined in :ref:`bob.pad.base.pad_intro`.

 Running a biometric experiment with vanilla-pad
 ===============================================